gbouchar/ninjin.github.io/publications.md

 ### 2012 ###

+* Sampo Pyysalo, *Pontus Stenetorp*, Tomoko Ohta, Jin-dong Kim, Sophia Ananiadou.
+    **New Resources and Perspectives for Biomedical Event Extraction**.
+    *In Proceedings of the BioNLP 2012 Workshop*, Montreal, Canada, June 2012.
+Association for Computational Linguistics.
+    (to appear)

 * *Pontus Stenetorp*, Sampo Pyysalo, Goran Topić, Tomoko Ohta, Sophia Ananiadou and Jun'ichi Tsujii. **brat: a Web-based Tool for NLP-Assisted Text Annotation**. *In Proceedings of the Demonstrations